Snger/reading-notes/languages/js.md

 ## Arrow functions
 1. An arrow function expression has a shorter syntax than a function expression and does not bind its own this, arguments, super, or new.target.
 These function expressions are best suited for non-method functions, and they cannot be used as constructors.
 2. Two factors influenced the introduction of arrow functions: shorter functions and non-binding of this.

+## Using a variable for a key in a JavaScript object literal
+1. `var thetop = 'top', var obj = { thetop : 10 }` is a valid object literal.
+The code will create an object with a property named thetop that has a value of 10.
+In ES5 and earlier, you cannot use a variable as a property name inside an object literal.
+2. Assign the variable property name with a value of 10: `aniArgs[thetop] = 10`;
+3. ES6 defines ComputedPropertyName as part of the grammar for object literals, which allows you to write the code like this: `var thetop = "top",obj = { [thetop]: 10 };`
+4. This is the HTML rendering of ECMA-262 6th Edition, The ECMAScript 2015 Language Specification. -> 12 ECMAScript Language: Expressions -> 12.2 Primary Expression -> 12.2.6 Object Initializer: An object initializer is an expression describing the initialization of an Object, written in a form resembling a literal.
+It is a list of zero or more pairs of property keys and associated values, enclosed in curly brackets.
+The values need not be literals; they are evaluated each time the object initializer is evaluated. -> 12.2.6.6 Static Semantics: PropName -> ComputedPropertyName : [ AssignmentExpression ] Return empty.

+## Base64 encoding and decoding
+1. Base64 is a group of similar binary-to-text encoding schemes that represent binary data in an ASCII string format by translating it into a radix-64 representation.
+The term Base64 originates from a specific MIME content transfer encoding.
+2. Base64 encoding schemes are commonly used when there is a need to encode binary data that needs to be stored and transferred over media that are designed to deal with textual data.
+This is to ensure that the data remain intact without modification during transport.
+Base64 is commonly used in a number of applications including email via MIME, and storing complex data in XML.
+3. In JavaScript there are two functions respectively for decoding and encoding base64 strings: atob(), btoa()
+4. The atob() function decodes a string of data which has been encoded using base-64 encoding.
+Conversely, the btoa() function creates a base-64 encoded ASCII string from a "string" of binary data.
+5. Both atob() and btoa() work on strings.
+If you want to work on ArrayBuffers, please, read this paragraph.